Warwick Build Guide by peachypoo237

 Recommended Runes + Notes

 Hey everybody.
 This is going to be my first and probably only guide unless it turns out to be a huge hit and all that, then I might make more upon request.
 So to start off, I have no idea what I am doing when it comes to making guides and I will take all criticism with open arms to improve the guide.
 I think Warwick is a great late game jungler and still very good early game if you have lanes that can hit a snare or stun to set up a kill.
-Also come season 3, I think he will become viable again and will be played a lot more.
+Also with the addition of Feral Flare, I think he will become viable again and will be played a lot more.
 Don't expect anything fancy because I don't know how to add all the cool stuff but I'll lay out all of the stuff I've learned from playing Warwick over the last few years.

 Pros and Cons

 Fast clear times (after getting Madred's Razors)

 Team attack speed steroid

 Eternal Thirst is a really good passive for a jungler.
 It gives great sustain on every auto attack plus a little extra damage.
 It is amplified by any attack speed you build which is why I like getting on hit effect items on Warwick since they mesh so well with his kit.